susam/aes.vbs/README.md

 [License SVG]: https://img.shields.io/badge/license-MIT-blue.svg
 [src]: aes.vbs

+While performing encryption/decryption, it also computes/verifies a message authentication code (MAC) using HMAC-SHA-256 to maintain integrity and authenticity of initialization vector (IV) and ciphertext.

-Note that this project does not implement the cryptographic primitives from scratch.
-It is only a convenient wrapper around Microsoft's Common Object Runtime Library (`mscorlib.dll`).
+Note: This project does not implement the cryptographic primitives from scratch.
+It is a wrapper around Microsoft's Common Object Runtime Library (`mscorlib.dll`).

 Contents